Patient FAQs

 • Store in a personal health record (PHR) that is not offered through a health provider or health plan covered by HIPAA.

-Think carefully before you post anything on the Internet that you don’t want to be made public or to be accessible by entities for purposes unrelated to your health care—do not assume that an online forum or a third-party app is private or secure.
+Think carefully before you post anything online that you don’t want to be made public or to be accessible by entities for purposes unrelated to your health care—do not assume that an online forum or a third-party app is private or secure.

 • Research third-party mobile apps, software programs that perform one or more specific functions, before you download and install any of them.
-Be sure to use known and trusted 3rd party apps, websites, or other services.
+Be sure to use known and trusted third-party apps, websites, or other services.

 • Read the terms of service and privacy notice of the mobile app to verify that the app will perform only the functions you approve and redisclose your data for purposes you approve.